 Moving in, Zimzod made best use of his suit's utilities to get some measure of the scope of the bay and its contents.
 The only "small oddity" in what his sensors could see, as they mapped the space, was a lone "very small box" or crate.
 It sat, isolated, among the other random cargo, which was all much larger.
 And, as it was a very noticeable needle in a haystack of monstrous logs, the team decided to start there and see what they found.
 Being a tiny box among giant crates, they thought, might be a sign of significance.
 To reach it, they had to move towards the outer hull until reaching the other edge of the crate cloud and then cut to their left along the edge of the constellation of items.
 As they walked, they neither spoke nor took any action to willingly make sound as the spirit of the bay's darkness sunk in.
 They just quickly moved along the first leg of their path.

 They were well more than halfway to their turn point when Zimzod noticed an alert go red on his HUD from the corner of his left eye!
 Zach saw something in the dark at the same time, but just as a shadow in shadows as it seemed to magically rise.
 Mikah didn't notice it any more than she noticed the sudden changes in posture of her team mates.
 Suddenly the dark was cut by a coherent beam of white-yellow light!
 The light beam missed Mikah high, though it was clearly directed towards her more than the two others.
-It could have still struck Zach, not behind a pod, had he been targeted.
+It could have still struck Zach had he been targeted, because he wasn't behind any cover..
 Zimzod's hand automatically went for the .45, which his suit had deployed in response to the flexing of his wrist. as he did, the three dove for cover behind a large crate.

 Even as they moved, and his hand closed on the grip of his weapon, Zimzod called out to the team's open circuit, "Shots Fired!"
 Listening in as he always did, Aiden heard the cry and instantly opened a channel on the Imperial Marine frequency singing out the repeated call, "Shots Fired!"
 This was instantly challenged by a number of marine replies.
 "Who Are you?", "What's your position?", "Which Unit?"
 The demands tumbled out in the brief second of pause before Aiden answered, "Knights, Sir Zimzod and Dame Mikah as well as Zachariah Wood.
 In cargo bay Echo Eight, on twenty two, Blue sector!
 Shots fired and they need backup!"